 TITLE VI PROGRAM

 Title VI is a federally funded program through the Department of Education operating within the Office of Indian Education in Washington, D.C.
 Funds go directly to local programs to meet academic, social, and cultural needs, as well as college and career planning.
 All students of Native American descent are eligible to participate whose tribe is recognized by the federal government.
 Eligibility does not consider income level.
 Procedures for enrolling your school-age child as a recipient of the program begin with the completion of a Title VI Student Eligibility Certification.
 Form (506).
-Contact Sandra Lambert at email@example.com or 918-623-1874, ext.2, if you have any questions.
+Contact Sandra Lambert at email@example.com if you have any questions.

 JOHNSON O’MALLEY PROGRAM (JOM)